-- Check the thermostat settings on the water heater: It is important to check the thermostat settings on the water heater because the temperature will tell you how hot the water will be.
+- Check the thermostat settings on the water heater: Check the thermostat settings on the water heater because the temperature will tell you how hot the water will be.
 If the temperature is too low, the water may not reach a hot enough temperature.
 To check the thermostat settings, locate the thermostat on the water heater and use a thermometer to verify the temperature setting.

-- Troubleshooting your water heater fuel source: A water heater’s fuel source can be gas or electricity.
-It is important to make sure that the fuel source is functioning properly because if there is no fuel or the fuel supply is disrupted, the water heater will not be able to produce hot water.
-To check the fuel source, make sure the gas supply is turned on (if applicable).
-If the water heater is powered by electricity, make sure that the circuit breaker has not tripped and that the power cord is securely plugged in.
+- Troubleshoot your water heater fuel source: A water heater’s fuel source can be gas or electricity.
+Make sure that the fuel source is functioning properly because if there is no fuel or the fuel supply is disrupted, the water heater will not be able to produce hot water.
+To check the fuel source, make sure the gas supply is turned on.
+If the water heater is powered by electricity, make sure that the circuit breaker has not tripped.
+Also, the power cord is securely plugged in.

-- Check the temperature and pressure relief valve: The pressure relief valve is a safety feature designed to release excess pressure and temperature from the water heater.
+- Check the temperature and pressure relief valve: The pressure relief valve is a safety feature designed to release excess pressure and temperature.
 If the valve is not functioning correctly, it could cause the water heater to malfunction or even explode.
-To check the valve, locate it on the water heater and ensure it is not blocked or obstructed.
+Locate the check valve on the water heater and ensure it is not blocked or obstructed.
 You can also test the valve by slowly lifting the lever to ensure it functions properly.

-- Troubleshoot your water heater for leaks: Check for leaks around your water heater because leaks can cause the water heater to malfunction or even fail.
-To check for leaks, look for any wet or damp spots around the base of the water heater or on any of the pipes or connections.
-If you find a leak, it is important to address it immediately to prevent further damage.
+- Troubleshoot your water heater for leaks: Check for leaks around your water heater because they can cause the water heater to malfunction or even fail.
+Look for any wet or damp spots around the base of the water heater or on any of the pipes or connections.
+If you find a leak, address it immediately to prevent further damage.

 - Check the age of the water heater: If your water heater is more than 10-15 years old, consider replacing it.
 As water heaters age, they can become less efficient and more prone to problems.